 Ken Shultz, Senior Vice President, Auditing

-AAM’s simplified audit and reporting initiative is designed to serve the changing North America news media market by offering more intuitive guidance and greater flexibility for publishers while still delivering valuable planning data to media buyers.
-A key element is reinventing the audit to shift away from a defined audit period to one focused on intermittent testing to provide continued assurance while giving news media staff additional flexibility and time savings (news media on a community newspaper audit plan will continue to be audited every-other-year).
+AAM’s updated audit process is designed to serve the changing North America news media market by offering more intuitive guidance and greater flexibility for publishers while still delivering valuable planning data to media buyers.
+A key change is shifting the audit away from a defined audit period to one focused on intermittent testing to provide continued assurance while giving news media staff additional flexibility and time savings (news media on a community newspaper audit plan will continue to be audited every-other-year).
 I wanted to outline how the changes will benefit publishers.

 1. Audits Will Be Less Time Consuming

 The idea of an audit without a defined audit period is new for our clients so let me explain it a bit.
 Typically, AAM auditors start working an audit right around the close of the audit period.
 That work continues for several months while we initiate the bulk of the audit by requesting documentation, conducting tests, and finalizing our opinion.
 Those couple of months may be intense for publisher staff because we’re working on a tight timeline to finish the audit quickly.

 Moving away from a fixed audit period to intermittent testing allows us to stretch the workload, reduce the back and forth between auditors and publisher staff, and be more accommodating of publisher schedules because the deadline isn’t imminent.
 We’ll break the audit into smaller chunks, so it is more convenient and less intrusive.

 2. AAM Rules and Guidelines Are More Intuitive

 AAM rules and guidelines could be overwhelming for new publisher staff who weren’t familiar with our organization and history.
 We know that the person responsible for the audit has many more tasks to manage for their organization beyond AAM-related work.
 We reworked our rules and guidelines to make them more understandable for news media staff who are responsible for much more than the AAM audit.